Sarawakian cuisine

 Sarawakian cuisine is a regional cuisine of Malaysia.
-Similar to the rest of Malaysian cuisine, Sarawak food is based on staples such as rice.
-There is also a great variety of other ingredients and food preparations due to the influence of the state's varied geography and indigenous cultures quite distinct from the regional cuisines of the Peninsular Malaysia.
-Sarawak is famous for its multi-ethnic population.
-As the homeland of many unique communities, Sarawak has a variety of cuisines rarely found elsewhere in Malaysia.
-The uniqueness of Sarawak well depends on its ethnic groups.
-Every native group in Sarawak has their own lifestyle, traditions, cultures and also foods.
-Sarawak cuisine is less spicy and has a subtle in taste.
+Similar to the rest of Malaysian cuisine, Sarawak food is based on staples such as rice, while other ingredients and food preparations distinct from that of Peninsular Malaysia come from the influence of the state's varied geography, multi-ethnic populations and indigenous cultures.
+Sarawak cuisine is less spicy and more subtle in taste than elsewhere in Malaysia.
 It uses fresh seafood and natural herbs like turmeric, lemongrass, ginger, lime and tapioca leaves.

-These ingredients are not only easily available, but also add a hint of aroma, texture and freshness to the delicacies.
-Food is one of the most cultural identities for native groups in Sarawak with each ethnic group having their own delicacies.
+Each ethnic group has their own specialty dishes.
 Among the Iban, popular foods include tubu (stems), tuak (alcoholic beverage made from rice wine) and pansuh (dish cooked with bamboo).
 The Malay have bubur pedas (porridge) and kek lapis Sarawak (Sarawak layer cake); the Bidayuh have asam siok (chicken rice cooked in bamboo) and sup ponas Bidayuh (soup dish made of tapioca).
 The Melanau make tebaloi (Sago palm crackers), sagu (extracted from Sago palm) and umai (raw fish mixed with lime juice) and the Orang Ulu are known for garam barrio (Highlands salt), kikid (broth), tengayen (local young leaves), and urum giruq (pudding).